w3c/wai-quick-start/source/design.html.erb.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {:.attach_permalink}
-## Provide good contrast between colors
+## Provide sufficient contrast between colors

 For each text foreground/background color combination, including on buttons, check that the contrast between the two colors is sufficient.
 For text on a background image check a sample of dominant colors or provide some way to make the text stand out.
 Where color is used to differentiate two or more objects, ensure that contrast is checked between the colors of adjacent objects.